Bioconductor/packagebuilder/documentation/UpdateRelease.md

 ### spb_history (staging)

+1. Update staging.properties file for new builder nodes
-1. Update bioconductor.properties file for new version of BioC
+2. Update bioconductor.properties file for new version of BioC
-2. Update \<machine\>.properties file (If new version of R)
+3. Update \<machine\>.properties file (If new version of R)
-3. Create the needed directory struture at `loc/www/bioconductor-test.fhcrc.org/scratch-repos`
+4. Create the needed directory struture at `loc/www/bioconductor-test.fhcrc.org/scratch-repos`
-4. Update viewhistory/helper.py to account for new BioC and R versions
+5. Update viewhistory/helper.py to account for new BioC and R versions

 (**Best Practice:** After these changes and the one below restart spb on staging)